Royal South Middlesex Militia: Crimean War and Indian Mutiny

 War having broken out with Russia in 1854 and an expeditionary force sent to the Crimea, the militia began to be called out for home defence.
 The first of the Middlesex regiments to be called out was the Royal South Middlesex (RSM), embodied in July 1854.
-Initially remained at Hounslow until moving to Gosport by the beginning of December. and then shifting until to Portsmouth in March 1855.
+Initially remained at Hounslow until moving to Gosport by the beginning of December. and then shifting to Portsmouth in March 1855.

 When Bagot resigned in 1855, his second-in-command (and brother-in-law of Bagot's wife), Major John Scriven (formerly of the 51st Foot), was promoted on 15 September 1855 to succeed him as Lt-Col Commandant of the regiment.